Travelocity Verified Reviews

 Other: Audiovisual equipment rental is available on the arcade floor of the Main building.
 A digital photo shop is also available here, as are an ATM and a small post office.

-On-site and nearby parking is available; charges and height restrictions may apply.
+Free self-parking is available.
 A floor butler is available.
 Smoking is restricted to designated areas.

 A variety of service and sundry stores are located throughout the two buildings and include an AM/PM convenience store, a pharmacy/drug store, dry cleaner, laundry facilities, and shoe shine service.
 More than 100 designer boutiques and fashion stores cover two floors of the Tower building and Garden Court, and various gift, antique, and jewelry stores create a second shopping arcade in the Main building.
 Wedding parties and guests are catered to with a florist, photographer, formal wear rental shop, four beauty salons, a nail salon, esthetician, and barber.